-a Large retail or commercial floor spaces not requiring continuous and direct connection to the street (eg. supermarkets) should be "wrapped" by smaller commercial buildings to avoid blank walls and create an active street frontage.
+Large retail or commercial floor spaces not requiring continuous and direct connection to the street (eg. supermarkets) should be "wrapped" by smaller commercial buildings to avoid blank walls and create an active street frontage.

-- b For large buildings, including multi storey mixed use buildings, the treatment of the façade should be designed to provide character, visual legibility and human scale and to delineate the distinct uses. - c Glass curtain walls should be minimised on building street frontages to reduce glare, increase energy efficiency, reduce opportunity for window damage through antisocial behaviour, and create visual interest for the display of merchandise. - d Entrances should be clearly expressed through porticos or other devices.
-Entries to shop fronts should be recessed to clearly define the location of the building access, provide relief to the ground floor façade and provide visual interest. - e Buildings should contain no more than 5 metres of ground floor wall without a door or window.
+2. For large buildings including multi storey mixed use buildings, the treatment of the façade should be designed to provide character, visual legibility and human scale.

+- Glass curtain walls should be minimised on building street frontages to reduce glare, increase energy efficiency, reduce opportunity for window damage through antisocial behaviour, and create visual interest for the display of merchandise. - Entrances should be clearly expressed through porticos or other devices.
+Entries to shop fronts should be recessed to clearly define the location of the building access, provide relief to the ground floor façade and provide visual interest. - 5.
+Buildings should contain no more than 5 metres of ground floor wall without a door or window.
 Windows should make up at least 50% of the ground floor front wall.